biril/modcss/README.md

 Install [postcss](https://www.npmjs.com/package/postcss).
 Also install [postcss-cli](https://www.npmjs.com/package/postcss-cli), the command line for postcss.

-Let's create an experimental `css:prefix` task based on [autoprefixer](https://www.npmjs.com/package/autoprefixer) (yes, install that too).
+Let's create an experimental `css:prefix` script based on [autoprefixer](https://www.npmjs.com/package/autoprefixer) (yes, install that too).
 Take a look at [browserslist](https://github.com/ai/browserslist) for a way to configure autoprefixer (go ahead and add a browserslist file).
-Our task should look like:
+Our script should look like:

 ```json
 {